edmundojr/tumblr-darkhorse/README.md

-# Dark Horse, a Vader-inspired Tumblr theme
+# Dark Side, a Vader-inspired Tumblr theme

-Inspired by the Star Wars universe and the mysterious and most badass Sith Lord ever, Dark Horse is all about Darth Vader and the dark side of the Force.
-And space.
+Inspired by the Star Wars universe and the most badass Sith Lord ever, Dark Side is all about Lord Darth Vader and the dark side of the Force.

 ## Theme features

 - Social media links: a wide range of icons ready to use;
+- Disqus commenting system;
 - Responsive: this theme adapts to each and every screen available;
 - Share widget: share your posts on social networks with easy;
 - Customisable: a wide range of customisation options;